bitcointranscripts/bitcointranscripts/bitcoin-design/learning-bitcoin-and-design/silent-payments.md

 Yash: 00:36:42

 Yeah quickly I'm jumping on that.
-So, what you just described like this can keep providing that all of that stuff so the user does not explicitly need to do any of this themselves right the wallet software can do this in the background.
+So, what you just described like this can keep providing that all of that stuff so the user does not explicitly need to do any of this themselves, the wallet software can do this in the background.

 Josie Baker: 00:37:01

-Exactly yeah you know from a user experience standpoint you know I'll take BDK as an example.
+Exactly, from a user experience standpoint, I'll take BDK as an example.
-In BDK, they have this work where they have like composable backends where, you know, you want to set up a wallet, you're building with BDK, and then you pick a backend.
+In BDK, they have this work where they have like composable backends where you want to set up a wallet, you're building with BDK, and then you pick a backend.
 And I think they're working on compact block filters, BIP 158 as a backend, though it's not ready yet.
 But you could say like, hey, I want an Electrum backend.
 I want an RPC backend.